Published on 10 June 2023 in Agile Game Development with Python and Pygame.

 What is hard to test with TDD?
 Here is an example.

 A few episodes ago, we worked on controlling the game with a gamepad.
 The gamepad has a little joystick (correct name?) and when we push it to the left, we want the arrow to turn left, and likewise for right.
 That logic works well to implement with TDD, however, that is not enough.
 It is also important that it “feels good” to turn the arrow.
 That it responds fast enough, that it turns with an appropriate speed, and so on.
 That part, I think, is impossible to work out with TDD since we don’t know the correct answer.
 The only way to get the correct answer is to experiment.
-Try turning with different parameters set and see which ones feel better.
+Try turning with different parameters and see which ones feel better.

 We can still use TDD for the first part if we relax the assertions.
 For example, we can’t assert that the arrow is turned by a specific amount, but we can assert that it is turned more to the left than before.
 Here is an example of that: